hemjyoti/hemjyoti.github.io/_pages/about.md

 Education
 ======
-- **PhD in Aerial Robotics and Control** from Vienna University of Technology, Austria (2022 - present)
+- **PhD in Aerial Robotics and Control** from Vienna University of Technology, Austria (2022 - Present)
 - **Master of Science in Aerospace Enginnering** from Delft University of Technology, The Netherlannds (2018 - 2020)
 - **Bachelor of Science in Electrical Engineering** from National Institute of Technology, Silchar, India (2012 - 2016)